pfaciana/wp-debug-bar/README.md

 // Usage
 add_action( 'console/level/monolog', function ( int $level, string $message, array $context ) {
     if( $level >= 400 ) {
-        // The last item in the $context array is the string name of the $level
+        // The last item in the $context array is the $level's string name
         $level_name = (string) array_pop( $context );
         notify_developer("There was a(n) {$level_name}");
     }